apache/incubator-retired-gearpump-site/docs/0.3/internal.md

 ![](img/flow_control.png)
 Figure: Flow control, each task is "star" connected to input tasks and output tasks

 The difficult part for our problem is that each task can have multiple input tasks and output tasks.
-The input and output must be geared together so that the backpressure can be properly propagated from downstream to upstream.
+The input and output must be geared together so that the back pressure can be properly propagated from downstream to upstream.
 The flow control also needs to consider failures, and it needs to be able to recover when there is message loss.
 Another challenge is that the overhead of flow control messages can be big.
-If we ack every message, there will be huge amount of ack'd messages in the system, degradating streaming performance.
+If we ack every message, there will be huge amount of ack'd messages in the system, degrading streaming performance.
 The approach we adopted is to use explicit AckRequest message.
-The target tasks will only ack when they receive the AckRequest message, and the source will only send AckRequest when it feels necessary.
+The target tasks will only ack back when they receive the AckRequest message, and the source will only send AckRequest when it feels necessary.
 With this approach, we can largely reduce the overhead.

 ## How do we detect message loss?